 Article 4: Dues

 4.1 Annual Dues.
-The Annual Dues for members of the Section shall be _____ dollars payable in U.S. currency in advance of October 1st.*
+The Annual Dues for members of the Virginia Section shall be twenty (20) dollars payable in U.S. currency by January 1st of the preceding year.*

-*NOTE: Insert January 1st if dues collected by the Society.

 Article 5: Management

 5.1 Duties of the Board of Directors.
-Duties of the ___Section Board of Directors shall include management of the ____Section, responsibility for the budget and financial resources, strategic planning, providing leadership, overseeing the various activities within the ____Section and its subsidiary organizations, communicating with the Region, and facilitating the election process for Officers and Directors of the ___Section and its subsidiary organizations.
-The Board of Directors shall have control of property of the ___Section.
+Duties of the Virginia Section Board of Directors shall include management of the Virginia Section, responsibility for the budget and financial resources, strategic planning, providing leadership, overseeing the various activities within the Virginia Section and its subsidiary organizations, communicating with the Region, and facilitating the election process for Officers and Directors of the Virginia Section and its subsidiary organizations.
+The Board of Directors shall have control of the property of the Virginia Section.

 5.2 Annual Report.
 The Board of Directors shall oversee the preparation of the Annual Report which shall be submitted to the Society in accordance with published requirements.